Simba14/EatMe/README.md

 Eat Me is a native iOS app that helps users keep track of their food's expiration dates to reduce food waste.

-This app was built in one week using React Native.
+This app was built in 8 days using React Native.

 ![alt text](http://i.imgur.com/6WTJeRP.jpg)